 The ND Rating

-The Navy Diver rating was established in 2006; First Class thru Master Chief Petty Officer conversion date was June 1, 2006 and Seaman Recruit thru Second Class Petty Officer conversion followed on October 1, 2006.
+The Navy Diver rating was established and made available at enlistment in 2006; First Class thru Master Chief Petty Officer conversion date was June 1, 2006 and Seaman Recruit thru Second Class Petty Officer conversion followed on October 1, 2006.

 Enlistees are taught the fundamentals of diving through formal Navy schooling and on the job training.
 After "A" school Navy Diver candidates attend Second Class Diver Training at Panama City, Fla.
 Advanced First Class Diver, Saturation Diver and Master Diver training are available during career progression stages.

 Navy Divers perform underwater salvage, recovery, repair, and maintenance on ships and submarines.
 They search for and recover downed aircraft, conduct harbor clearance operations, and provide assistance to military, federal, state, and local civilian law enforcement agencies in diving operations and procedures.
 NDs maintain and repair diving equipment and systems, and research and develop new diving techniques and procedures, and conduct submarine rescue operations.

 Navy Divers perform and supervise recompression chamber operations, hyperbaric treatment for diving and non-diving illnesses, open and closed-circuit Underwater Breathing Apparatus (UBA) diving, surface-supplied air and mixed-gas diving operations, demolition operations, and small arms proficiency.

 Sea tours and shore tours for Sailors that have completed four sea tours will be 36 months at sea followed by 36 ashore until retirement.

 Effective November 21, 2014, to qualify for the Navy Diver rating, one must pass the Physical Screening Test and C-SORT.